LucasPB710/EdnaldoPP/README.md

 Ednaldo pereira is a brazilian singer, he is often associated with some memes.

-This ""Programing language"" is based on his speechs and lyrics
+This ""Programing language"" is based on his speechs and lyrics.
+I really didn't put much effort into it, so yes, we have many bugs and other things.
+In fact, this PL was not meant to be a part of the jam, so you can just ignore this, and have a good day testing new PLs.

 ~~the sister~~ is a reference to his song "Who is the sister"